Virtual Assistant Tasks and Duties to Outsource

 Prospecting

-Salespeople spend hours scouring LinkedIn and other contact databases for leads that meet their target audience criteria.
-Document those criteria, and a virtual assistant can do the searching and generate lists.
+Salespeople often spend hours scouring LinkedIn, ZoomInfo, and other contact databases for leads that meet their target audience criteria.
+Outsourcing prospecting to a VA can save your sales team time and money and help them scale their efforts.

 Email Campaigns

 A VA can load those lists into your email marketing platform and launch outreach campaigns.
+They can sort replies, update lead records, and schedule meetings.
 No sweat.

 Social Media and Blog Posting

 A virtual assistant can manage your social media and blog calendars and schedule posts.
-They can also find relevant images, add hashtags, build and test links, and check off the SEO boxes.
+All you have to do is queue up the content and pass it off.
+Then your assistant can find relevant images, add hashtags, build and test links, check off SEO boxes, monitor comments, etc.

 Basic Graphic Design & Video Editing